 But pro-tip for visiting Fisherman’s Bastion: go early!
 And don’t be afraid of a rainy day!
 Chris and I visited around 9 am to find the place practically empty one slightly drizzly morning.
 Then, we visited again the next day around 10:30 am with his family and it was packed with tour groups!
 If you want fun photos around the building, definitely go before the tours show up.

 Right behind Fisherman’s Bastion is the gorgeously tiled Matthias Church.
 This church was where the coronations of the Hungarian kings took place, and it was even a mosque during the Ottoman Empire.
 Be sure to take a peek inside if you can!
+It is a fabulous addition to your 4 days in Budapest itinerary!

 And after visiting Matthias Church, head back over to Buda Castle.
 Buda Castle was once home to the Hungarian Kings and now is home to the National Gallery, Budapest History Museum, and the National Library.